Eloping in Hawaii

 7 Tips to Plan an Affordable Destination Wedding

-Most couples don't think of Hawaii when planning a cheap and affordable destination wedding, but when we researched How Much a Hawaii Destination Wedding Costs, we were surprised at how affordable it could be compared to a traditional wedding.
+Most couples don’t think of Hawaii when planning a cheap and affordable destination wedding.
+However, when we researched How Much a Hawaii Destination Wedding Costs, we were surprised at how affordable it could be compared to a traditional wedding.

 Is a destination wedding really cheaper than a traditional wedding?
 Yes, in most cases, it’s cheaper.